 The yard of a liquid bulk terminal usually contains a mix of tank storage facilities and other technical installations such as pump stations.
 Many liquid bulk terminals are directly connected by pipeline to chemical or petrochemical production sites.

 4. RORO Terminals

 There are several types of roll-on-roll-off (RORO) terminals, each focused on specific market segments.
 First, there are terminals equipped to handle RORO and ropax vessels (ferries), which operate on end-to-end type services with a port of call at either side of the route.
 The ferry capacities tend to vary greatly.
-For example, in Europe, large units are deployed on the English Channel, and parts of the Baltic can handle 120 trucks per voyage on the Dover-Calais service, representing a capacity of 4,200 lane-meters.
+For example, in Europe, the large units deployed on the English Channel and parts of the Baltic can handle 120 trucks per voyage.
 In contrast, vessel capacities on services in smaller markets (e.g. the Irish isles) tend to be more limited.

-The short-distance RORO services market can involve accompanied transport, where truck-trailer combinations go onboard, including drivers, or unaccompanied transport, where only trailers make the crossing without drivers.
+The short-distance RORO services market can involve accompanied transport, where truck-trailer combinations go onboard with drivers, or unaccompanied transport, where trailers make the crossing without drivers.
 In the latter case, the trailer is positioned onboard using a special tractor, which allows for more capacity, but requires more handling at the terminals.
-It is also possible that a 40 or 45-foot container to positioned on a chassis and then loaded on board, which allows ferries to support containerized trade.
+It is also possible for a 40 or 45-foot container to be positioned on a chassis and then loaded on board, which allows ferries to support containerized trade.